aelieber1/PHSX815_Project3/README.md

 - `GoalDataAnalysis.py` [Python]
 - `Random.py` [Python]

+### You will see several TestData files, the instructions below list how to read them.

+In order to read what these data files were generated off of, there are three numbers you need.
+The number of experiments, measurements per experiment, and the true lambda parameter.
+For the file, `TestData_100_100_4.txt` the numbers follow that same order.
+The dataset was generated for 100 experiments, 100 measurements for each experiment, and based off of a true rate parameter of 4.
+Each of the following files found in this repository can be read in a similar manner.

+- `TestData_100_100_4.txt`
+- `TestData_1000_100_4.txt`
+- `TestData_10_100_3.txt`
+- `TestData_10_1000_3.txt`
+- `TestData_10_10000_3.txt`

+Of course, using the `GoalDataGeneration.py` [Python], you can generate any data set you'd like based off of the parameters you'd like!
+The world is your oyster!

 ### Requirements

 The Python code in this repository requires the use of several packages which can be